Our Mission: Changing the conditions that allow modern slavery to exist

 Free the Slaves was founded in 2000—and today we are considered a leader and pioneer in the modern abolitionist movement.

 We have helped awaken the world to the fact that slavery still exists, why it does, and where it’s worst.
 We’ve developed a global blueprint for change to inform governments, international institutions, faith communities, businesses, and the public what they can do.

-We’re now implementing our community-based strategy in strategically selected countries, demonstrating that our model works and that it is both scalable and replicable.
+We’re now implementing our community-based strategy in strategically selected countries.
 Our groundbreaking research and rigorous evaluation informs our policy advocacy to strengthen anti-slavery laws and rid slavery from manufacturing supply chains and business practices.

 Our Impact: Thousands freed from slavery

 Our model delivers results.
 Since our founding in 2000:

 - 650,000 + people in trafficking hot spots reached through awareness raising and rights education to prevent their enslavement

 Our Values: Integrity, Collaboration & Compassion, Commitment to Excellence, Respect for Human Rights

 - Integrity: Free the Slaves works with high moral principles as one structured team